mozilla-ai/agent-factory/README.md

 3. `requirements.txt`: Python dependencies required to run the agent

 > [!NOTE]
-> If you created a different workflow, you might need to install extra dependencies, you can do this with
+> You might need to install the dependencies created for the agent.
+In this codespace, you can do it with
 >
 > ```bash
-> pip install -r generated_workflows/requirements.txt
+> uv pip install -r generated_workflows/requirements.txt
 > ```

 ### 2. Run the Generated Workflow